FIWARE/tutorials.IoT-Agent/README.md

 ### Creating a Provisioned Device

 This example provisions an individual device.
-It maps the `device_id=water002` to the entity URN `urn:ngsi-ld:Bell:002` and gives the entity a type `Bell`.
+It maps the `device_id=water002` to the entity URN `urn:ngsi-ld:water:002` and gives the entity a type `water`.
 The IoT Agent has been informed that the device offers a single `ring` `command` and is listening on `http://iot-sensors:3001/iot/water002` using HTTP. `attributes`, `lazy` attributes and `static_attributes` can also be provisioned.

-#### :two::zero: Request:
+#### :two::two: Request:

 ```console
 curl -iX POST 'http://localhost:4041/iot/devices' \